circleci/circleci-docs/jekyll/_cci2/api-intro.md

 ## Data insights
 {: #data-insights }

-The CircleCI API v2 enables you to call a specific set of endpoints to retrieve detailed insights and data about your jobs and workflows.
+The CircleCI API v2 enables you to call a specific set of endpoints to retrieve detailed [insights]({{site.baseurl}}/insights) and data about your jobs and workflows.
 This information can help you better understand how your jobs and workflows are performing while also providing you with data points that you can use to optimize your workflows and builds.
-A detailed [API Reference Guide]({{site.baseurl}}/api/v2/#section=reference) for these API endpoints has been provided in the documentation.
 Some examples of insights endpoints include:

 - `GET /{vcs_slug}/{org_name}/projects/{project_name}`
 - `GET /{vcs_slug}/{org_name}/projects/{project_name}/workflows`
 - `GET /{vcs_slug}/{org_name}/projects/{project_name}/workflows/{workflow_name}/jobs`

+## Next steps

+- Review the [API Developer's Guide]({{site.baseurl}}/api-developers-guide) for a detailed walkthrough on authenticating as well as example API requests.